MENUCLOSE

 Eva Rothschild b.1972

-Irish artist Eva Rothschild (born 1972) lives and works in London.
-She studied Fine Art at the University of Ulster, Belfast before completing her M.A.
-Fine Art at Goldsmith’s College, London in 1999.
+Irish artist Eva Rothschild attended the University of Ulster, Belfast, and Goldsmith’s College, London.
 Rothschild has exhibited her sculpture works extensively since 1995 including solo shows at Whitechapel Gallery, London, Tate Britain, London, Dublin City Gallery The Hugh Lane and Douglas Hyde Gallery in Dublin.
-Her work features in the collections of the Irish Museum of Modern Art; Tate Gallery, London; Carnegie Museum Collection, Pittsburgh; Arts Council Collection, London; and Ebrahim Melamed/Honart Museum, Tehran.
+Her work features in the collections of Tate Gallery, London; Carnegie Museum Collection, Pittsburgh; Arts Council Collection, London; and Ebrahim Melamed/Honart Museum, Tehran.

 View Artist